Jbergero10/Computer-Science/README.md

 Computer-Science
 ================
-This is a repository my Computer Science files
+This is a repository for my Computer Science files